shinmorino/qgate/docs/source/sampling_example.rst

    # dump circuit
    qgate.dump(ops)

-CPU version of simulator instance is created, and prepared circuit executed.
+CPU version of simulator instance is created, and simulation executed for the given circuit.
 You can dump probability vector by using qgate.dump(sim.qubits.prob).
 Qubits.set_ordering() is used to specify order of qubits in console output.

 .. code-block:: python
    :lineno-start: 68